 - Call 988 if you are experiencing suicidal thoughts or having an emotional crisis

 - Contact your resident advisor or residence life professional staff

 - Call the Department of Public Safety at 314-977-3000

-- Consult with the University Counseling Center 24/7 behavioral health nurse triage line by calling 314-977-8255 and press option #9.
+- Consult the University Counseling Center 24/7 behavioral health nurse triage line by calling 314-977-8255 and pressing option #9.
 Information about this service is explained below.

-The triage line, operated by Fonemed, a telehealth company, provides students an opportunity for immediate access to a behavioral health nurse for routine and crisis assistance 24/7.
-The scope of the triage line is not to provide immediate counseling, but to assess a presenting concern and advise a student what to do.
-For students who desire a connection to a licensed mental health professional, they can request to be connected to MDLive - which will make arrangements for the student to have a virtual counseling appointment at a later time (typically within 24-48 hours).
-For urgent safety needs, the nurses will instruct a caller to either contact 911, DPS or proceed to the nearest ER for a full safety assessment.
+The triage line, operated by telehealth company Fonemed, provides students immediate access to a behavioral health nurse for routine and crisis assistance 24/7.
+The scope of the triage line is not to provide immediate counseling, but to assess a presenting concern and advise a student on what to do.
+Students who desire a connection to a licensed mental health professional can request to be connected to MDLive, which will arrange for the student to have a virtual counseling appointment later (typically within 24-48 hours).
+For urgent safety needs, the nurses will instruct a caller to either contact 911, the Department of Public Safety or proceed to the nearest emergency room for a full safety assessment.
 For routine needs, a nurse will offer self-help suggestions and refer the student to an appropriate level of care if that is indicated.

 Additional After-Hours Resources

 - Suicide and Crisis Lifeline: 988

 - Behavioral Health Response (BHR): 314-469-6644 or 800-811-4760